SFTP / SSH

 These options can be set when configuring the destination connector with plakar destination add or plakar destination set:

-locationsftp://[user@]host[:port]/path of the remote directory to back up
+location sftp://[user@]host[:port]/path of the remote directory to restore to

 SSH best practices for reliability